PhyllomeOS/phyllomeos/README.md

 * **Wiki**: Take a look at the [wiki repository](https://github.com/PhyllomeOS/wiki) for more information on how you can contribute to improving the documentation.
 * **Issues tracker**: a public, read-only issue tracking is [available online](https://kanboard.phyllo.me/b/CH7qd98J2v7egmodk/development).
 From now on, GitHub issue tracking will be used to track development-only issues.
 * **Code repository**: GitHub is used to host the code, with a mirror pointing to git.phyllo.me

+> The Phyllome OS Project is **looking for core contributors**, willing to contribute regularly to the project.
+If you are interested in making cutting-edge open-source virtualization more accessible, please send a message to contact@phyllo.me.

 ## License